dbetka/wdk/docs/app-console-frame.md

 ![](app-console-frame/2.png "List of output files")

-If plugin is running in production mode list of output files highlights in yellow files that exceed the recommended size.
+If the plugin is in production mode, the names of files on the output list that exceed the recommended size are highlighted in yellow.

 ![](app-console-frame/3.png "List of output files with some over sized")